shepan6/OECDfairness/README.md

 Looks to augment fairkit-learn (https://github.com/INSPIRED-GMU/fairkit-learn) (Johnson & Brun, 2002) and AI Fairness 360 (Bellamy et al., 2018), which predominantly focus on helping to optimise models on both performance metrics and certain metrics.

+## Installation
+Run the following to install:
+   `pip install ethically`

 ## Raw/Preprocessed Data

 NOTE: could make this compatible with Tensorflow Datasets object.
 Can also create a datasets object, which is compatible with Tensorflow Datasets object.